Policing-Redefined/docs/docs/developer-docs/pr/ped-api/ped-inventory.md

 # Ped Inventory

 Search items in PolicingRedefined work differently than other plugins.
-Normal day items such as a phone, wallet, earbuds, etc are considered a normal SearchItem.
-However, we make special exceptions to two(technically three) types of items, weapons/firearms and drugs.
+Normal day items such as a phone, wallet, earbuds, etc. are considered a normal SearchItem.
+However, we make special exceptions to two (technically three) types of items, weapons/firearms and drugs.
 In PR, weapons/firearms and drugs are subclasses of the `SearchItem` class.
 In this section, we will explain how to use these different classes and the methods we provide.

 ## Search Item